 If your project has any parts to fold, that’s where you’d want to put a score line.

-Then, name the image file and add tags and click save.
+On the next screen, name the image file and add tags and click save.

 To add the image to your canvas, select the uploaded file and click Insert Images.